mailpace/blog/content/blog/adding-code-syntax-highlighting.md

 	});</code></pre>
 ```

 Note that the inclusion of the `<pre>` tags means the layout is preserved, including tabs and whitespace, hence the awkward layout.
-Removing the `<pre>` tags will give you the code in an line format, useful for short snippets.
+Removing the `<pre>` tags will give you the code in an inline format, useful for short snippets.

-When this is rendered in the browser with Prism, you'll see it looking much prettier,something like this:
+When this is rendered in the browser with Prism, you'll see it looking much prettier, something like this:

 ```js
 const OhMySMTP = require('@ohmysmtp/ohmysmtp.js');